Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 Get paid real cash when you find the best financial products for you.

-The only real way to permanently stop a pre-authorized debit is to close your bank account and open a new one.
+If you want to request a stop payment, the only way to permanently accomplish this is to close your bank account and open a new one.

 Yes, you can request stop payments through your bank and keep the account open, but there's no guarantee this will work.